Arpitpandey992/VGMDB-Auto-Tagger/README.md

   --tag                 tag the files
-  --no-tag              Do not tag the files --no-modify           Do not modify the files or folder in any way --japanese, -ja       Give Priority to Japanese --english, -en        Give Priority to English --romaji, -ro         Give Priority to Romaji
+  --no-tag              Do not tag the files --no-modify           Do not modify the files or folder in any way --one-lang            Only keep the best names --translate           Translate all text to english --single              enable this if there is only one track in the album --performers          tag performers in the files --arrangers           tag arrangers in the files --composers           tag composers in the files --lyricists           tag lyricists in the files --japanese, -ja       Give Priority to Japanese --english, -en        Give Priority to English --romaji, -ro         Give Priority to Romaji

 ```